tjelvar-olsson/biologists-guide-to-computing/source/collaborating-on-projects.rst

     To https://github.com/tjelvar-olsson/S.coelicolor-local-GC-content.git
        9f41c21..857b470  master -> master

+Let's go over what just happened.

+1. Your friend pulled in your changes from the GitHub remote
+2. Your friend edited the ``README.md`` file
+3. Your friend committed and pushed their changes to the remote
+4. You edited the ``README.md`` file in your local repository
+5. You committed the changes to your local repository
+6. You tried but failed to push to the GitHub remote repository
+7. You pulled the changes from the GitHub remote repository; but the automatic merging failed
+8. You looked at the status of your local repository to find out what state it was in
+9. You resolved the conflicts manually by editing the ``README.md`` file
+10. You added the updated ``README.md`` file to the staging area and committed it
+11. You pushed your manual merge to the GitHub remote repository

 That's it, you now have all the tools you need to start collaborating with your colleagues using Git!
 May the force be with you.